Skip to content

 A witch is a word that refers to a particular type of person, one who engages in magic, herbal knowledge, etc. The term is unrelated to any faith or spirituality.

-Witches and Pagans both use natural forces and elements to transfer energy and effect change, though to different degrees.
-Witch in Russian translates to “the one who knows,” and this is fairly appropriate.
+Witches and Pagans use natural forces and elements to transfer energy and effect change, though to varying degrees.
+Witch in Russian translates to “the one who knows,” which is appropriate.
 Witches learn to manipulate natural forces to effect change, heal wounds, and discover new things.

 What Does Paganism Refer to Today?